siennabienna/studio_project/README.md

 My idea for how the desktop should look - I want it to feel/represent an old desktop.

 ### Problemsolving Window Sizing
-Desktop screens in the 90s were often in 4/3 screen ratio, so I wanted to try making it to that size.
+Desktop screens in the 90s were often in 4:3 screen ratio, so I wanted to try making it to that size.
 I wanted to make it so that if the browser was resized by the user, it would still maintain this ratio.
 - I want it so that the desktop always has a 4:3 ratio width to height
-- I want it so the desktop always fits inside the screen, and for it to fit it needs to be smaller that both the width and height of the screen
+- I want it so the desktop always fits inside the screen, and for it to fit it needs to be smaller than both the width and height of the screen
 - When the width is the smaller dimension, I can use that dimension as the width, and then shorten it to get the height
 - The height becomes the smaller dimension when it's less than the width scaled down by 3/4, because that means even if you scale the width down, it would still be bigger than the height measurement, thus overflowing the screen